danielmkarlsson/SuperClean/README.md

 ## Lean is good

 I only included a tiny amount of samples inside the clean-samples folder.
-I did that because that's a lot of data to have to download if you're sharing a very slow wifi connection with 20 other kids who are also trying to get set up at the same time.
+I did that because that's a lot of data to have to download if you're sharing a very slow wifi connection with 20 other kids who are also trying to get sat up at the same time.
 Also, fewer dependencies means less things that can go sideways with the install procedure.
 SuperClean requires no other languages or external text editors to function.

 ## Be free to be you